reqT/reqT-lang/langSpec-GENERATED.md

 4. If a `Num` token have more tokens following on the same line then the following error is given:
 "Illegal extra tokens after integer value."

-4. An `IntAttribute`, `Ent` or `SingleLineRel` cannot be followed by a subsequent line with a higher Indent level.
+5. An `IntAttribute`, `Ent` or `SingleLineRel` cannot be followed by a subsequent line with a higher Indent level.
 This gives the Error: "Higher indentation level is not allowed here."

-5. The elements following a `MultiLineRel` that are on a higher Indent level are part of the (possibly empty) `SubModel`.
+6. The elements following a `MultiLineRel` that are on a higher Indent level are part of the (possibly empty) `SubModel`.

+7. Colons after EntityType, RelType, IntAttrType, StrAttrType are optional, but recommended.